raito-io/cli-plugin-snowflake/README.md

 #### Filters
 Each filter will be exported as row access policy to exactly one table.

+#### Shares
+Shares will be exported as [Share](https://docs.snowflake.com/en/user-guide/data-sharing-intro) in Snowflake.
+Privileges on data objects associated with the share will be granted to the share.
+The role that is defined with the sync should have the following permissions: `CREATE SHARE`, `MANAGE SHARE TARGET`.

 ## Usage
 The Raito Snowflake plugin retrieves usage data from the Snowflake system views: